cisco/ns3-rmcat/README.rst

 Add support for ECN marking

-Encapsulate Sender's rate shaping buffer in an interface or class
+Encapsulate Sender's rate shaping buffer in a C++ interface or class

-Wired test cases: implement the bottleneck capacity by changing the physical properties
+Wired test cases: implement time-varying bottleneck capacity by changing the physical link properties